SAP-samples/cxii-shopping-assistant-ui-component/README.md

-# SAP CX Assistant Chat UI Component
+# SAP CX Assistant Chat and Ask Product UI Component
-Spartacus library to use CXII Assistant API.
+Spartacus library to use CXII Assistant and Ask Product API.
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cxii-shopping-assistant-ui-component)](https://api.reuse.software/info/github.com/SAP-samples/cxii-shopping-assistant-ui-component)

 ## Description
-CXAI Assistant library for use with CXAI assistant API
+CXAI Assistant library for use with CXAI assistant API CXAI Ask Product library for use with CXAI Ask Product API

 ## Requirements
-1. Node version specified in `cxai-assistant-angular-lib/.npmrc`
+1. Node version specified in `.npmrc` files
 2. Valid `configurationId` created by Assistant API.
 You can pass it via `provideConfig`, or expose backend endpoint that returns it, or use provided sample backend extension.
 3. Library depends on backend which allows access to part of API without authorization.
 Library assumes API is served via OCC, you need to modify code (`buildUrl` method) to allow arbitrary URL.
 Sample backend extension is provided: [README](cxaiaskproductocc/README.md)